AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `unlabel c/Class 1-A` — removes any label from all students in `Class 1-A`
 * `unlabel c/Tutorial Group 2` — removes any label from all students in `Tutorial Group 2`

-Upon removing a label successfully, the label will no longer be displayed next to the student's details as shown below.
+Upon removing a label successfully, the label will no longer be displayed next to the student's details.

+An example is shown below.

 ![Remove Label](images/NoLabel.png "Remove label")